Eddie Kingston: BLKOUT / Roughnecks (2007–2009)

 Kingston, along with fellow BLKOUT stable members Joker and Ruckus, went on to the finals of the 2008 King of Trios tournament, coming up short against the team of El Pantera, Incognito and Lince Dorado, when Kingston tapped out to Dorado's Chikara Special.
 After the tournament Kingston was not seen in Chikara for two months, but when he returned in May, he quickly targeted the man who had forced him to tap out at King of Trios, Lince Dorado.
 Kingston defeated Dorado in back-to-back singles matches on July 13 and August 10, but both times Dorado refused to stay down and begged for more.
 On September 7 Kingston and Dorado face each other in their third singles match, which ended when referee Bryce Remsburg disqualified Kingston due to "excessive punishment".
 However, once again Dorado refused to stay down and demanded the match to be restarted.
 After the restart, Kingston had himself disqualified by low blowing Dorado and then walked out, before declaring that he was done with Dorado, since he was making him mentally unstable with his actions.

-In late 2008 Kingston would team up with Brodie Lee and Grizzly Redwood to form an alliance that would later be named The Roughnecks.
-In early 2009 The Roughnecks defeated the Order of the Neo-Solar Temple (UltraMantis Black, Crossbones and Sami Callihan) to advance to the 2009 King of Trios, where they ended up being eliminated in the first round by Team Uppercut (Claudio Castagnoli, Bryan Danielson and Dave Taylor).
-Following the loss Kingston started a feud with Castagnoli, claiming that he had been embarrassed and disrespected.
-On May 24, 2009, at Aniversario Yang Kingston, who had claimed to being able to outwrestle Castagnoli, pinned him cleanly with an Oklahoma roll.
-After Castagnoli defeated Kingston via countout at the 2009 Young Lions Cup, the two of them were booked in a "Respect Match" at the season eight finale Three-Fisted Tales, where the loser of the match had to show respect to the winner.
-Castagnoli won the match, but instead of showing respect, Kingston laid him out with a spinning back fist, after claiming that both him and his former tag team partner (Chris Hero) are shady and deserve respect from no one.
-At the end of the event Kingston's suspicions about Castagnoli were proven right as he turned rudo and formed the stable Bruderschaft des Kreuzes (BDK).
+In late 2008, Kingston would team up with Brodie Lee and Grizzly Redwood to form a trio named the Roughnecks.
+They defeated the Order of the Neo-Solar Temple (UltraMantis Black, Crossbones, and Sami Callihan) to advance to the 2009 King of Trios, where they were eliminated in the first round by Team Uppercut (Claudio Castagnoli, Bryan Danielson, and Dave Taylor).
+Following the loss, Kingston started a feud with Castagnoli, claiming that he had been embarrassed and disrespected.
+On May 24, 2009, at Aniversario Yang, Kingston, who claimed to be able to out-wrestle Castagnoli, pinned him cleanly with an Oklahoma roll.
+After Castagnoli defeated Kingston via countout at the 2009 Young Lions Cup, the two of them were booked in a "Respect match" at the season eight finale Three-Fisted Tales, where the loser of the match had to show respect to the winner.
+Castagnoli won the match, but instead of showing respect, Kingston laid him out with a spinning back fist after claiming that both Castagnoli and his former tag team partner Chris Hero were shady and deserved respect from no one.
+At the end of the event, Kingston was proven right as Castagnoli turned heel and formed the stable Bruderschaft des Kreuzes (BDK).